LLNL/csld/manual.rst

 This section provides a short tutorial To get started quickly after installation.
 The files can be found in the examples/ directory.

+CSLD requires an input structure file of very high accuracy.
+See the `Manual`_ section for details to prepare a VASP POSCAR-styled file first.

 Si
 ====